My Account

 Day 13 - Aschach

-The port of Aschach, a technical stop on your cruise, is a small, but important river port that serves as a hub for transportation of goods and passengers along the Danube River.
-It is located on the northern bank of the river, about 15 kilometers west of the city of Linz.
-In addition to its role in the transportation of goods and passengers, the port of Aschach also serves as a hub for recreational activities along the Danube River.
-There are numerous hiking and cycling trails in the surrounding area, and the river is popular for fishing, boating, and other water sports
+A technical stop on your cruise, Aschach is a small but important river port that serves as a hub for the transport of goods and passengers along the Danube.
+It is located on the river's northern bank, 9 miles (15 km) west of the Austrian city of Linz.
+In addition to its transportation role, it is also a center for river-related recreational activities such as fishing and boating, as well as hiking and cycling.

 Day 13 - Passau